patrickmcquay/Tidal/README.md

 4. you will need a breakout board for the sensor.
 Here you have some options
     1. If you are hardcore: desolder the sensor from the mouse you bought, then get one of these and assemble: https://github.com/Ariamelon/Ogen
     2. If you are looking for an easier version of #1: https://www.tindie.com/products/jkicklighter/pmw3360-motion-sensor/
-    3. If you are cheap like me: https://keymouse.com/keymouse-components/keymouse-mouse-sensor-module-3-0t If you go with this one, do be advised that the silkscreen on the board may be reversed.
-That was annoying to figure out.
-You also need to desolder the header.
+    3. If you are cheap like me: https://keymouse.com/keymouse-components/keymouse-mouse-sensor-module-3-0t If you go with this one, do be advised that the silkscreen on the board may be reversed, ie: pin 1 is pin 8, pin 2 is pin 7, etc. That was annoying to figure out.
+You also need to desolder the header, it wont fit.
 5. RGBLEDS!
 I used these: https://www.adafruit.com/product/4368, and needed 25 leds out of the string.-
 6. mouse feet.
 I use feet for a G102 Gpro: https://www.amazon.com/gp/product/B072K1F7C1 You can really use whatever fits.
 The bottom of the mouse is flat.